A support theorem for the Hitchin fibration: the case of $GL_n$ and $K_C$: Introduction

 Moreover, for every partition $\ven$ of $n$, the stratum $\sn$ is a support for all of the sheaves

-where $\delta^{\aff}(\ven)=\sum_{i<j}n_in_j(2g-2)-k+1$ is the dimension of the affine part of the Picard group of a generic curve in $\sn$.
+where $\delta^{\aff}(\ven)=\sum_{i<j}n_in_j(2g-2)-{r}+1$ is the dimension of the affine parts of the Picard group of { the spectral curves defined by points of $\sn^\times$}.
 The corresponding perverse summands are the intermediate extensions of local systems on $\sn^\times$ whose stalks can be described explicitly in terms of the cohomology of the spectral curve and its dual graph. \end{theorem*} A more precise statement describing the local systems appearing in the above statement appears in \Cref{thm:main1}, and refined information on the monodromy is given in \Cref{cor:rank_loc_syst}.
+In particular, it turns out that the local systems corresponding to partitions with pairwise distinct $n_i$ and $k$ maximal have trivial monodromy and therefore these contribute to $H^*(\mn^d) =H^*(\bR {\hn}_{*}\QQ)$. \jc{For $n=2$ we describe the contributions of the summands supported on $S_{(1,1)}$ explicitly (\cref{rem:rank2}).}

-The key idea that allows us to get a hold on the supports of the perverse cohomology sheaves $^p\!\!{\mathscr H}^{r}(\bR{\hn}_{*}\QQ)$ of the direct image, is to compare Hitchin's fibration with a ``larger" fibration.
-In our situation, the description of Higgs bundles as sheaves on spectral curves allows us to use the fibration of compactified jacobians for a versal deformation of singular spectral curves.
+The key idea that allows us to get a hold on the supports of the perverse cohomology sheaves $^p\!\!{\mathscr H}^{{k}}(\bR{\hn}_{*}\QQ)$ of the direct image, is to compare the Hitchin fibration with a ``larger" fibration.
+In our situation, the description of Higgs bundles as sheaves on spectral curves allows us to use the fibration of compactified {J}acobians for a versal deformation of singular spectral curves.
 As is proved in \cite{MSV}, for those families only the full base is a support.
 To use this, we then study how the intersection cohomology sheaves on the versal family decompose under restriction to the Hitchin base.
 We prove a simple restriction result (\Cref{prop:splitperverse}) which we can then use for an explicit computation, because the Cattani--Kaplan--Schmid complex gives a rather explicit combinatorial description of the contribution to the top cohomology sheaves in the case of nodal curves.
 Interestingly, the combinatorial description is related to the bond matroid of the dual graph of the spectral curve, which luckily had been studied for entirely different reasons before.